luisnose/Data_project2/README.md

 ## To follow this exercise, after creating the needed environment in linux, the first step is downloading the coding to your machine:

-We are going to use already provided ElasticStreaming Virtual Machine, but we need to configure it with a minimum of  6GB of RAM.
+We are going to use ElasticStreaming in the Virtual Machine, we need to configure it with a minimum of  6GB of RAM.

 * Start virtual machine and logon.